Recent Changes Search:

 Can Vampires have children?

-Elysia's Vampires are not the undead, so technically they could give birth.
-However, they are created by the Bloodlust Virus which, among other things, prevents the Vampire from aging.
+Elysia's?
+Vampires are not the undead, so technically they could give birth.
+However, they are created by the Bloodlust Virus? which, among other things, prevents the Vampire from aging.
 If they were to have a child, the infant would contract the virus during foetal development and, once born, would never mature beyond infancy.

-What is "Knowledge"?
+What is "Knowledge"? - obsolete

 How can I give my character money to buy items and stuff?